-After verification of the information provided and prior to selection, the application will be reviewed for compliance with the Authority's Selection Criteria.
+After verification of the information provided and prior to selection, the application will be reviewed for compliance with the Authority RHA's Selection Criteria.
 If the applicant is found to be eligible for admission, he or she shall be notified.
 If the applicant is found to be ineligible, he or she will be notified and provided with the basis for the ineligibility determination.
-The applicant will be provided an opportunity for an informal hearing on the matter to be conducted by the Appeals Officer for housing operations.
+The applicant will be provided an opportunity for an informal reviewhearing on the matter to be conducted by the Housing Compliance Officer Appeals Officer for housing operations.